xzel23/utility/README.md

 ### 20.0.0 (work in progress)

+- Many breaking changes and additions to the JavaFX related API.
+The API is now more consistent and much functionality has been added as well as many bug fixes and improvements were implemented.

+- The minimum Java version is 21, except for the StreamGathererUtil class that now requires Java 25 instead of Java 24.

+- Introduce a BOM artifact
+    - A new artefact `utility-bom` has been introduced that specifies the version for all modules.

+- Run tasks for samples
+    - Run tasks have been added for the sample applications.

 - CI workflow and deployment
     - The CI workflow has been completely rewritten.
     - The Project has been migrated from OSS-RH to Maven Central Publish Portal.
     - Deployments are done through GitHub actions using JReleaser, snapshots are published to Maven snapshots.
     - Javadoc is automatically published to GitHub Pages after each succesfull CI build.

-- Introduce a BOM artifact
-    - A new artefact `utility-bom` has been introduced that specifies the version for all modules.

-- Run tasks for samples
-    - Run tasks have been added for the sample applications.
+#### Changes per package

 - Package `utility.crypt`
     - Introduced a new package that replaces the old `CryptUtil` class in `utility.lang`.